 To ensure your horse’s safety in the pasture, the most essential and obvious point is the fence: it ensures that the horse stays in its pasture, but also delimits the property to keep out the curious.

-The fence must be sturdy and solid, made of wood or PVC for example.
+The fence must be sturdy and solid, for example in wood or PVC.
 You can also opt for an electric horse fence, whose voltage must be adapted to the horse’s sensitivity and respect for fences.
 For maximum safety, this can be added to a solid fence (wood, PVC).
-Barbed wire or metal wires, which are difficult for the horse to discern, are obviously to be avoided!
+Barbed wire or metal wires, which are difficult for the horse to see, are obviously to be avoided!

 A solid (or electric) fence is essential.

 It’s advisable to have a fairly high fence (around 1.50 m), so that the horse doesn’t jump over it.
-Likewise, make sure that the fence has two or even three levels, so that the horse doesn’t jump underneath.
-Make sure that the different levels don’t touch each other, especially in the case of electric fencing, to avoid short-circuits.
+Likewise, plan for two or even three levels of fencing so that it doesn’t pass underneath; take care that the different levels don’t touch each other, especially in the case of electric fencing, to avoid a short-circuit.
 For the same reasons, remember to clear the undergrowth around the fence on a regular basis.

 2. Keeping an eye on your horse, you’ll make sure of

-A good fence is essential, but leaving your horse to fend for himself is out of the question!
-Regular visits are just as important, at least once a day.
+A good fence is essential, but it is imperative not to leave your horse unattended.
+Regular visits are equally important, at least once a day.

-During these visits, you can check the condition of the fencing and the grounds, but above all the condition of your horse: a careful grooming will ensure that there are no wounds, signs of ill health or parasites.
-It is advisable to do a more thorough grooming once a week to check these points in more detail.
+During these visits, you can check the condition of the fence and the terrain, but most importantly, the condition of your horse: a careful grooming session allows you to check for injuries, signs of ill health, or parasites.
+It is advisable to perform a more in-depth grooming once a week to ensure these various aspects are thoroughly examined.

-Would you like to keep a closer eye on your horse, but are unable to visit several times a day, or would you also like to keep an eye on him at night?
-Then a surveillance camera is for you.
-Some operate on 4G and battery power, so there’s no need for wifi or electricity!
+Would you like to keep a closer eye on your horse, but are unable to visit him several times a day, or would you also like to keep an eye on him at night?
+You can then equip yourself with a surveillance camera.
+Some are 4G and battery-powered, so there’s no need for wifi or power!
 This is particularly true of the Coho camera camera, which not only watches over your horse and alerts you in the event of intrusion, but is also capable of analyzing his behavior and alerting you to any anomalies.

 Thanks to its battery-powered, 4G operation, the Coho camera is ideal for use in the pasture.